 Michiganders and hordes of travelers from the Midwest love to camp.
 Entire villages of RVs are erected during spring break, summer vacation, and even into fall if the weather keeps up.
 While the state has absolutely no shortage of places to camp, all of this outdoor fervor makes for some stiff competition.

 Don’t get lost in the crowds!
-Start here for some of the best (and some of the least traveled) campgrounds around the Great State of Michigan.
+Start here for some of the best (and some of the least traveled) RV parks and campgrounds around the Great State of Michigan.

 National Forest Camping in Michigan

 As much as campers in the state love to get out and rough it, that typically means a trip to an RV park or other location with hookups.
 If you’re looking to get lonely and lost, there’s no better place to start than the state’s national forest lands.

 Deep in the less traveled Upper Peninsula, Hiawatha takes the wide-open spaces of “the UP” and covers them in shade.
 Places like Autrain Lake Campground and Camp Seven Lake offer large, wooded sites full of privacy and that “real camping” flair.
 Just don’t forget the bug spray (that’s going to be a recurring theme in Michigan, by the way).

 Further west, Ottawa brings another option for travelers making their way through the Upper Peninsula.
 Make it a lazy weekend grilling out and swimming at the quaint Norway Lake or kick around in the river via Sparrow Rapids Campground.

 With 84 state parks scattered across the UP, “the Mitten” (i.e., the Lower Peninsula), and even into “the Thumb” (look at a map of the Mitten and you’ll figure it out), any given RV is never much farther than a pack-her-up and a short drive down a scenic back road.